-In addition to the top four charges upon apprehension previously listed, the following felonies were also noted as the most serious crime charged in pursuits where the suspect was apprehended: burglary, felony drug violations, felon in possession of a firearm, armed robbery, carjacking, resisting arrest by force or violence, child endangerment, and domestic violence.
-One of these felony crimes was reported as the most serious crime charged in approximately 10.1 percent of all pursuit related suspect apprehensions, and account for approximately 6.4 percent of all pursuits.
-The information below represents the one crime identified by the pursuing agency as the most serious crime charged upon apprehension.
-It should be noted, these crimes may have been charged in other pursuits but not identified as the most serious crime charged.
-For this reason, there may be a higher incidence of these crimes than represented below.
+In addition to the top six charges upon apprehension previously listed, the following felonies were also noted as the most serious crime charged in pursuits where the suspect was apprehended: burglary, robbery, carjacking, resisting arrest by force or violence, felony hit and run, child abuse/endangerment, grand theft, theft of firearm or automobile, and felony warrant.
+The most serious crime charged came from this category in approximately 34.2 percent of all pursuit-related suspect apprehensions and account for approximately 18.6 percent of all pursuits.
+The following information represents the one crime identified by the pursuing agency as the most serious crime charged upon apprehension other than Evading a Peace Officer.
+It should be noted these crimes may have been charged in other pursuits, but not identified as the most serious crime charged.
+For this reason, there may be a higher incidence of these crimes than represented in this report.